 Accordingly, this rule is central to the implementation of the overall performance management framework that MAP-21 created.
 Additional changes include a new emphasis on nonmetropolitan transportation planning, changes to the structure of MPOs that serve a transportation management area (TMA) , and codification of some existing best practices.

 FAST

-The FAST
+The FAST makes minor amendments to existing transportation planning provisions in 23 U.S.C.
+134 and 135 and leaves the existing structure of the planning process untouched.
+It adds two new planning factors that States and MPOs should consider and implement, it adds new entities that States and MPOs shall engage in the planning process, and adds additional elements that States and MPOs shall consider in their planning processes, it requires that States shall include a description of performance measures and targets and a system performance report in the long—range statewide transportation plan, and it updates optional provisions for using planning products in the environmental review process.

 2.2 Final Rule